 These include creating telehealth platforms, connected injector-pump companion applications, digital therapeutics, and wearable device ecosystems, giving them valuable insight into the world of telehealth and how to launch solutions that thrive in the marketplace.

-Get the expert insights.
-Download the free framework for game-changing telehealth here.
+Get expert insights.
+Download the framework for game-changing telehealth here.

 Barriers to telehealth adoption

 “There are rational reasons to use telehealth and AI, but it has no heartbeat, no face.
 It makes me feel vulnerable so how can I delegate the responsibility for my health to it.
 For people to engage in digital health they need a product design that inspires trust.”

 Change will always be disruptive, creating resistance and passion in equal measure.
 But telehealth faces particular barriers that it must overcome.
 A 15-minute Zoom call is not exactly a viable definition of telehealth.
 For many patients, it is a major behavior change to switch from in-person to telehealth-based care – which requires trust.
 Healthcare providers need to integrate services that bring personalization and the human-touch to telehealth services — which requires a patient-centric approach.